 Nyad had previously tried the stretch of 110 miles between the top tip of Cuba and the lower tip of Florida 4 times before.
 She had been thwarted by jellyfish stings, strong currents, and bad weather.
 But the stars were aligned for her fifth and final attempt.
 Nyad swam the straits with a team of supporters.
 One boat dragged a line to keep her on course, while another vessel generated an electrical field to help keep sharks away.
 The only equipment that Diana Nyad relied on was a full body suit, gloves, booties, and a mask at night to keep jellyfish from stinging her face.

 Talk about hardcore endurance and mental strength!
 Swimmers one-third her age would kill to have the tenacity that Nyad possesses.
 And maybe her groundbreaking swim has inspired some of you to join the ranks of long distance swimmers.

-So in honor of Diana Nyad, this week’s blog will feature a few tips to get started with long distance swimming.
-While you might not ever be able to cross the Florida Straits, these hints can help you be the best swimmer that you can possibly be.
+So in honor of Diana Nyad, this week’s blog features a few tips to get started with long distance swimming.
+While you might never cross the Florida Straits, these hints will help you be the best swimmer that you can be.
 That’s something that even Ms. Nyad would be proud of.

 1. Propel Yourself With Minimal Effort

 When you’re swimming long distances, it’s important to conserve as much energy as possible.
 Rolling your upper body from side to side, instead of kicking hard, will actually help you slice through the water with greater ease.